 Not a Speedometer, a Bike Computer

-This device may not make your bike into a cousin of Optimus Prime, but it’s among the closest you can get to a data-driven bikeriding bliss of an experience.
+This device may not turn your bike into Optimus Prime’s cousin, but it’s one of the closest ways you can get to a data-driven bike-riding bliss of an experience.
+Maybe one of the closest things to Tony Stark’s Jarvis telling you that today’s huffing and puffing is only burning half of last Monday’s calories.

 Essentially it works as advertised, relatively easy to install and operate: The instructions are clear enough that it is worth reading them thoroughly (if quickly) when you get started, so you can set it up in several minutes without too much of a fuss.
 What’s more, taking the extra time to learn it and set it up is well worth the effort because it is capable of a lot of things and even more capable of making you happier if you took the time out to bring out its ability to shine.